 As a result of failure to diagnose, a patient may receive unnecessary treatments, have to undergo invasive surgery or endure debilitating chemotherapy and radiation that could have been avoided by a timely diagnosis.

 The lawyers at Lichtenstein Law Group PLC are experienced at reviewing these cases and determining whether prompt diagnosis and treatment could have produced a different outcome and whether medical negligence caused preventable harm.
 Our malpractice lawyers work very hard to learn what happened and to give you answers you can trust.

 A delayed diagnosis or failure to diagnose cancer can cause serious complications for a cancer patient including allowing the cancer to advance to the point that the disease is untreatable.
 The surviving spouse and children of a cancer patient whose death was due to failure to diagnose may be entitled to bring a wrongful death claim to seek compensation to somehow address the massive financial loss associated with the death of the loved one.
 This recovery would support the tremendous cost of medical bills, loss of financial support, loss of earnings over a lifetime, and emotional distress.

 At the Lichtenstein Law Group PLC, we have built our reputation taking severe and catastrophic cases, often very tough cases.
 We have secured numerous successful results for our clients and their families who have suffered catastrophic injury and death of loved ones.
 We have extensive experience representing victims of medical malpractice.
 Our attorneys, led by John Lichtenstein, have almost 100 years of combined legal experience.
 We are confident in our ability in the courtroom and committed to helping you through every stage of your medical malpractice suit.
 If you suspect that you or a loved one has been harmed by a failure to diagnose cancer, the time limits on filing suit, called statutes of limitations argue against waiting.
-Talk to a compassionate and experienced Roanoke Medical Malpractice Attorneys.
+Talk to a compassionate and experienced failure to diagnose cancer attorney today.
 There is no charge for the initial consultation.
 Call us or complete our online form to schedule a consultation to discuss your case.